anandlo/CoaSight/README.md

-# Coasight: Shoreline Change Analysis Using Satellite Imagery
+# CoaSight: Accessible Shoreline Change Analysis

-Coasight is a Python-based project that analyzes shoreline changes over time using Sentinel-2 satellite imagery.
-The project employs advanced image processing techniques and geospatial tools to monitor coastal erosion and forecast future shoreline positions, supporting sustainable coastal management efforts.
+CoaSight is a user-friendly tool designed to empower coastal communities with actionable insights into shoreline erosion.
+By leveraging satellite data and advanced image processing, CoaSight provides clear risk assessments, historical trends, and future predictions to help individuals, farmers, and small businesses make informed decisions.

-## Key Features
+## Features

+- **Clear Risk Assessments**: Input a location to receive a detailed risk score showing how erosion may impact homes, farms, or businesses.
+- **Trends and Predictions**: Visualize how shorelines have shifted over time and predict future changes to enable proactive planning.
+- **Interactive Maps and Graphs**: Explore erosion trends and at-risk zones with intuitive visuals.
+- **Practical Advice**: Get tailored recommendations for mitigating erosion risks.

+## How It Works

-- **Satellite Data Processing**:
+1. **Satellite Data Collection**:
-  - Utilized **Google Earth Engine** to filter Sentinel-2 imagery with less than 20% cloud cover and generate RGB composites for analysis.
+   - Uses **Google Earth Engine** to extract Sentinel-2 imagery of coastal areas.
+   - Filters images with less than 20% cloud coverage for clarity.
+2. **Image Processing**:
+   - Converts GeoTIFF images to JPG using **Rasterio** and **NumPy** for easier handling.
-- **Shoreline Detection**:
+3. **Shoreline Detection**:
-  - Applied **OpenCV's Canny Edge Detection Algorithm** to identify shoreline boundaries in satellite images.
+   - Employs **Canny Edge Detection** in **OpenCV** to identify the land-water boundary.
+4. **Change Measurement**:
+   - Tracks X/Y position shifts, total land depletion, and annual retreat rates.
-- **Data Analysis**:
+5. **Data Visualization**:
-  - Calculated retreat rates, average shoreline positions, and percentage changes across multiple time periods.
+   - Generates graphs and overlay maps with **Matplotlib** to highlight long-term erosion trends.
+6. **Future Predictions**:
-  - Forecasted future shoreline positions using historical trend analysis.
+   - Forecasts shoreline positions up to 2030 based on historical trends.
-- **Visualization**:
-  - Created overlay maps and visualized shoreline changes over time using **ArcGIS** and Python-based plotting libraries.

 ## Technologies Used

-- **Python**: Core programming language for data processing and analysis.
-- **Google Earth Engine**: For satellite imagery filtering and composite generation.
+- **Google Earth Engine**: Satellite imagery extraction and preprocessing.
-- **OpenCV**: For edge detection and shoreline boundary extraction.
+- **OpenCV**: Shoreline detection using Canny Edge Detection.
-- **ArcGIS**: For advanced geospatial visualization.
-- **Matplotlib & NumPy**: For data visualization and statistical analysis.

-## Results

-- Successfully quantified shoreline retreat rates and forecasted changes with high accuracy.
-- Developed visual overlays to highlight shoreline changes across years, aiding in understanding erosion patterns.

-## Usage

-To replicate the analysis, you will need:
-1. Access to **Google Earth Engine** for Sentinel-2 imagery.
-2. Python environment with the following libraries installed:
-   - `OpenCV`
-   - `NumPy`
-   - `Matplotlib`
-3. Optional: Access to **ArcGIS** for enhanced geospatial visualization.
+- **Rasterio** and **NumPy**: Image standardization and processing.
+- **Matplotlib**: Graphs and visual overlays for data interpretation.
+- **Python**: Core programming language for analysis and modeling.

-## Future Work
+## Why CoaSight?

-- Extend the analysis to additional coastal regions globally.
-- Integrate machine learning models for automated erosion pattern prediction.
+CoaSight bridges the gap between technical shoreline data and practical decision-making for non-experts.
+By transforming complex datasets into accessible, actionable insights, CoaSight empowers communities to safeguard their coastlines against erosion and environmental risks.

 ---

-Feel free to explore the code and contribute to improving Coasight! 🌍
+Explore the repository to see how CoaSight is making a difference in coastal resilience! 🌍